shriyansh945/Library_management_system/README.md

 ## Conclusion

 This project highlights the application of SQL skills in building and managing a library management system, covering database setup, data manipulation, and complex queries.
-It provides a strong foundation for database management and analysis.